GenAIApplication/reimagine_rag/README.md

 python main.py
 ```
 ## YouTube Video
-Watch the walkthrough on YouTube: [https://youtu.be/bHqbWIF3BmU](https://youtu.be/bHqbWIF3BmU)
+📺 Watch the full walkthrough on YouTube: [https://youtu.be/bHqbWIF3BmU](https://youtu.be/bHqbWIF3BmU)

+## Code Architecture
+📖 For a detailed explanation of the project’s architecture, check out [Codalogy](https://codalogy.com) → **Simple RAG**